 5. Destroy my joy.

-Maybe you’re thinking right now about that person or situation that irritates you to death, and wondering how in the world you can choose to respond right.
+Maybe you’re thinking right now about that person or situation that irritates you to death!
+You could be wondering how in the world you can choose to respond right.

 The first thing I try to do is thank God for the irritation.